MakeMeSenpai/Ant_World/README.md

     - [] make available for users to get a copy
     - [] automate updating paper to top posted/ most recently posted publications
 - reorganize pages
-    - [] reevaluate the value of certain pages, can they be mixed? should they no longer exist?
+    - [] reevaluate the value of certain pages, can they be mixed? should they no longer exist? (post note: music goes into art, maybe add hobbies page, remove bio and music)
     - [] create todo plan for all pages under "coming soon" in order to finish this website one page at a time.
     - [] protect your work, and optimize the website via lighthouse and research.